beergil/data-engineering/README.md

-# Python, Bash, and SQL Essentials for Data Engineering
+# Python, Bash, and SQL Essentials for Data Engineering Specialization